 “YouTube is great for hosting, but not for finding real estate,” said Onvedeo founder and CEO Boubou Guiro.

-San Francisco-based Onvedeo hosts videos that agents upload to the site, and feeds them to seven property portals including Zillow, Trulia and Craigslist on a nightly basis, Guiro said.
+San Francisco-based Onvedeo hosts videos that agents upload to the site, and feeds them to six property portals including Trulia and Craigslist on a nightly basis, Guiro said.
 He expects the number of syndication partners will surpass 20 in the coming weeks.

 After setting up an account on Onvedeo, agents can upload video, including footage captured using iPhones and iPads, to the platform (support for Android devices is also in the works).
 Onvedeo then encodes the footage in nine different formats and sizes, making it viewable on desktop and mobile devices via Flash, HTML5 and other systems.